omahs/zkevm-doc/mkdocs/docs/zkEVM/Basic-Concepts/A-Generic-State-Machine.md

 $$
 and  $\mathtt{p \equiv 0 \texttt{ modulo } p}$, it follows that $\mathtt{-x \equiv p-x \texttt{ modulo } p}$.
 Therefore, any negative number $\mathtt{-a}$ is interpreted as $\mathtt{p − a}$.

 We consider a zkASM program with four instructions as before, except that it now moves a negative constant into registry $\mathtt{B}$.
-The execution trace with free input $\mathtt{7}$ is as a follows,
+The execution trace with free input $\mathtt{7}$ is as follows,